PopovEvgeniy/sdcopy/readme.txt

 3: Can't jump to the start offset!
 4: Can't read data!
 5: Can't write data!
-6: An input file with zero length is not supported.
-7: The start offset is invalid!
+6: The start offset is invalid!
+7: The block length is invalid!
-8: The block length is invalid!
+8: The block length is too large!
-9: The start offset is invalid!
-The minimal start offset: 1
-10: Can't decode an argument.
+9: Can't decode an argument.
-11: Can't allocate memory!
+10: Can't allocate memory!

 The source code.